Q&A with the most trusted Paris pre wedding photoshoot photographer

 How much does it cost to hire a Paris pre-wedding photographer?

-The rate for a Paris pre-wedding photographer depends on multiple factors—notably on the artist's quality and your Paris pre wedding photoshoot package.
-While you may be able to book an artist for as little as $26/per person, a minimum realistic starting price for an English-speaking Paris pre wedding photographer is around Euro 200/per hour.
-Our collections at Kiss Me in Paris start at only Euro 250/hour.
+The rate for a Paris pre-wedding photographer depends on multiple factors—notably on the artist’s quality and your Paris pre-wedding photoshoot package.
+You may be able to book an artist for as little as $26/per person; however, a realistic starting price for an English-speaking Paris photographer is around Euro 250/per hour.
+Our photography packages start at only Euro 250/hour.

 It may sound cliché, but you get what you pay for!

-Some emerging photographers in Paris will throw in the kitchen sink and even take a loss to build a photography portfolio.
+Some emerging photographers in Paris will throw in the kitchen sink and even take a loss in building a photography portfolio.
 Still, ask yourself why anyone in demand would commute 45 minutes into the City before sunrise, spend an hour shooting, depreciate her gear, and edit your photos at such a low rate.

-Instead, we encourage you to reach out to a handful of established Paris photographers.
+Instead, we encourage you to reach out to a handful of established Parisian photographers.
 Then, read up on reviews and probe for responsive communication.

-Where can I take pre wedding in Paris?
+Where can I take pre-wedding pictures in Paris?

 Paris is blessed with insanely romantic, unique, and swoon-worthy photo spots.
 In general, it helps to differentiate between: